The Commensal Real-time ASKAP Fast Transient incoherent-sum survey: FAST RADIO BURST DISCOVERIES

 \subsection{New localised FRBs}

-We summarise the properties and localisations of a few other FRBs discovered in the ICS searches, though detailed analyses of the bursts and their host galaxies is deferred to subsequent studies.
+We summarise the properties and localisations of a few other FRBs discovered in the ICS searches, though detailed analyses of the bursts and their host galaxies are deferred to subsequent studies.